 Assessments at Large-Scale

 When the IT candidates apply for the job in large numbers, it is difficult for technical recruiters to manage the interviews.
-It is manageable for the recruiter to conduct F2F interviews of 30-50 candidates, but the same cant be said about 300-500 candidates.
+It is manageable for the recruiter to conduct F2F interviews of 30-50 candidates, but the same can't be said about 300-500 candidates.
 In such a scenario, the technical recruiters may miss on various aspects such as the right skillset, assessment of coding tests and other such factors in selecting the final candidate.

 Early Attrition– After Training

-The cost increases dramatically when new employees leave after one year.
+The cost increases dramatically when new employees leave after 1 year.
 It becomes a significant problem when the average young employee doesn’t feel to stay in the organization in the long run unless things are ideal.
 Hence, employers should look at what exactly is driving those new employees away.

 A strong Candidate Pipeline

 With the increasing demand for qualified resources in organizations, it has become necessary for companies to build a strong candidate pipeline or a talent pool.
-It refers to the inventory of skilled individuals who could swiftly move into future job openings.
+It refers to the inventory of qualified individuals who could swiftly move into future job openings.

 A recruiting talent pipeline is generally designed to give recruiters a continuous supply of high-quality and interested external recruiting prospects to choose from.